-Losing a loved one is always devastating, but when you know that the death was preventable, it only makes the situation worse.
-The fact that an individual or a company was negligent and it lead to the death of someone you care about is not acceptable, and there is a very good chance that you have the option of pursuing a wrongful death case.
+Losing a loved one is always devastating, but when you know that their death was preventable, it only makes the situation worse.
+The fact that an individual or a company's negligence leads to the death of someone you care about is not acceptable, and there is a very good chance that you have the option of pursuing a wrongful death case.
 While a successful legal case can never bring back your loved one, it can help ensure that the negligent party is held accountable and that you get some form of compensation for your loss.

-Davis Levin Livingston has helped numerous clients pursue successful wrongful death claims.
+Davis Levin Livingston has helped numerous clients pursue successful wrongful death claims in Honolulu and throughout Hawaii.
 We understand the emotional turmoil you are experiencing right now, and we want to do what we can to help.
 Let us guide you through the legal process and help you pursue legal action against those who are responsible for what happened.

 Common Causes of Wrongful Death Cases

 In our work as wrongful death attorneys, we have seen a number of common causes for deadly accidents.
 Some of these include:

 - Truck accidents

 - Motorcycle accidents

 In many of these situations, there is a business or an individual that has at least some responsibility for the death of the victim.
 When this is the case, it makes sense to pursue legal action.
 You can get much-needed financial help from a successful case and you can help discourage further negligent behavior from the party that is at fault.